cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 ### Generating the Graph

 Now that we have a BVH, let's generate a graph on it.
-In the code below, we define a starting point for the graph, then we define the spacing between each node.
+In the code below, we will define a starting point for the graph, then the spacing between each node.

 We'll place our start point 1 meter above the origin of the scene (0,0,1).
 Starting directly at the origin, (0,0,0), would put the start point inside of the plane we're using for the ground causing the initial ground check to fail.